Nelson Mandela 70th Birthday Tribute: Walk out

+Event

+Television broadcasts

 Once the first set of artists had signed up, broadcasters were approached, starting with the BBC.
 Alan Yentob, recently appointed controller of BBC2, said that he would provide five hours of airtime – and more if the bill improved.
 After several more top artists were added, the BBC agreed to televise the whole show.
 Before the concert, 24 Conservative MPs put down a House of Commons motion, criticising the BBC for giving "publicity to a movement that encourages the African National Congress in its terrorist activities".
 However, no appeal was either planned or made.
 Further, the artists’ contracts – which in many cases were signed backstage at Wembley – laid down that no proceeds from the income of the event should go "towards the purchase of or in any other connection with armaments".

 What problems there were came from the other side.
 Both the Anti-Apartheid Movement and Hollingsworth received bomb threats warning them not to go ahead with the event.
 Nearer the event, there was a threat to blow up the power station distributing electricity to Wembley.
 With the BBC on board, it was easier to persuade other broadcasters to buy the rights for the concert.
 The show was in most cases sold to the entertainment divisions of broadcasters as a birthday tribute that would not be political.
 As a result, they could agree to show the event without referring the question upwards or to the news or current-affairs divisions.
 According to Hollingsworth, once they had agreed to show the concert, the news divisions would have to stop referring to Mandela as a terrorist leader, thereby helping to ensure that Mandela was looked upon in a more favourable light.
 This was said to be a campaign objective which was beginning to be achieved by March.

 Even so, given the subject matter, the event was bound to be political in a broad sense.
 Thus, a week before the event, the Chicago Sun-Times said that the concert would have "the most overtly political theme since the 1960s....
 It's a confrontational political event aimed at the government of South Africa and its practice of apartheid".